 The Vehicle Challenge encourages universities to participate in the context of their senior capstone design courses, but student teams in other configurations are welcome.
 Either way, students are required to design and build the drive system for their vehicles.
-Students are expected to participate in the Final Competition Event.
+Students are expected to participate for the duration of the program and attend the Final Competition Event.
 They can utilize either off-the-shelf components provided by the program's official suppliers, from other suppliers and resources, or design their own.

-The Final Competition Events will include judging criteria for a straight sprint race, an efficiency race, a regen race, and an endurance race.
+The Final Competition Events will include a sprint race, an efficiency race, an endurance race and a regenerative braking demonstration.
 In addition, teams will present their design process and decisions, and demonstrate the safe function of their vehicles.

-- 1. Norgren, a part of IMI plc, will host one event at their facility in Colorado: April 10-12, 2024. - 2.
-Danfoss Power Solutions will host one event at their facility in Iowa: April 24-26, 2024. - 3.
-Both site locations will have the same competition elements. - 4.
-Specific details about traveling and attending each competition site will be provided after the Midway Reviews are complete. - 5.
+- 1. IMI plc will host one event at their facility in Illinois: April 9-11, 2025. - 2.
+Danfoss Power Solutions will host one event at their facility in Iowa: April 23-25, 2025. - 3.
+IFP Motion Solutions Inc. will host one event at their facility in Iowa: April 30- May 2, 2024. - 4.
+Each site location will have the same competition elements. - 5.
+Specific details about attendance and traveling to each competition site will be provided after the Midway Reviews are complete. - 6.
 Each team will be assigned a location based on their geographic location and their university's final exams testing dates.